Text Link

 • Adventure therapy

 Always remember it’s not your fault.
 An eating disorder can be a way to cope with difficult feelings or situations and society’s sometimes unrealistic expectations about appearance.
 But there are healthier ways to deal with hard things.
-An individualized treatment plan can help you learn how to love your body and how to feel good about yourself and how to have a healthy relationship with food, eating, movement, yourself, and others.
-These are some things treatment for eating disorders will address.
+And finding the right kind of treatment can be the first step toward a healthier and happier future.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.